Developer Guide

 Re-launch the app by double-clicking the jar file.

 Expected: The app shows the GUI with the same set of sample QAndAs.
-A newmedmoriser.json
+A newmedmoriser.jsonfile is created in thedatafolder.

 -